 Similarly, project time management involves analyzing and developing a schedule and timeline for project completion.
 Formalized time management processes provide a buffer for things like unexpected roadblocks and under- or over-estimated project timelines.

+Project time management plans determine what tasks to adjust within project timelines and how best to allocate and manage resources throughout the process.
 How leaders define project time management varies, and techniques differ between project management methodologies.
-For instance, an agile marketing method might require tasks that can fit into short sprints as requirements change.
+For instance, an agile marketing methodology might require tasks that can fit into short sprints as requirements change.
 Managers using Kanban methodologies, on the other hand, might plan time in more generous segments, allowing for smoother flow.

 Regardless of your work, project time management involves setting time markers against your project’s key stages and tasks.
 It means defining the time value of each task and allocating the relevant resources to complete each step.